 Many of us crave the tastes and dishes of home.
 Jennifer Munson-Montanez set about baking and now has brought a taste of her home in Venezuela to market here.

 I had never heard of Alfajores, but basically think a delicious, more biscuit based version of macarons.
 Gluten-free, amazing flavours, keep for longer than macarons (to be fair, they never stick around long enough for us to test the shelf life!).

 I love this story of longing for home and doing what you can about it.
 How many of us can relate to that challenge at the moment?
 Available from the online shop.

 So we’ve heard of Yorkshire folk taking on the Italians and the Greeks.
 Well, Sheffield Cheesemasters are taking on the Canadians with Yorkshire Poutine Cheese Curds.
 Surely there has never been a better time for cheesy chips, with or without gravy?

 Made by hand from start to finish, these are Sheffield’s only cheesemakers.
 And damned fine ones at that.
-They have an e-shop for the cheese, with free delivery for several Sheffield postcodes.
+They have an online marketplace for the cheese, with free delivery for several Sheffield postcodes.
 You can also buy vouchers for cheese and wine events in the future.
 That future, when we can all get out and support businesses, and each other, face to face again.

 There were many great products and stories at the show, but these were probably the “youngest” companies that I met.
 It doesn’t mean more well-established companies won’t need our support during this period and beyond.
 It’s just starting a new business is tough enough, without having a pandemic thrown into the mix.
 I don’t think anyone had put that in their SWOT analysis.